Even some of the most seasoned apartment investors have never heard of bonus depreciation. Why would they?

 2018 Depreciation Benefits

 Given his tax savings, it’s no surprise that John invested in two more properties in 2018.
-On those two properties, he received first-year bonus depreciation deductions of $73,200 and $64,550.
+He received first-year bonus depreciation deductions of $73,200 and $64,550 on those two properties.

-The previous two properties were new to him in 2017, so there isn’t any bonus depreciation in 2018.
-However, he still has straight-line depreciation on the structural elements of those properties in the form of $8,000 and $6,250 respectively.
-He’ll continue to get that benefit each and every year for the next twenty-five-plus years.
+The previous two properties were new to him in 2017, so there wasn’t any bonus depreciation in 2018.
+However, he still has straight-line depreciation on the structural elements of those properties in the form of $8,000 and $6,250, respectively.
+He’ll continue to get that benefit each year for the next twenty-five-plus years.

 Tax on Depreciation Recapture